ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 user     22592   0.0  6.3  8445004 1057508 s001  SN   11:27am   0:43.79 /usr/bin/java -jar target/wfd-appetizer-0.0.1-SNAPSHOT.jar
 ```

 2. Ensure the microservices are functioning by poking their rest service.
-In order to do that, we will point our web browser to `http://localhost:<PORT>/<ENDPOINT>` (you can read how to find out the value for these variables on the main readme in the GitHub repository for each of the microservice **\<PLACEHOLDER HEMANKITA>**).
+In order to do that, we will point our web browser to `http://localhost:<MICROSERVICE_PORT>/<MICROSERVICE_ENDPOINT>` (you can read more on each microservice's port and endpoints in their own GitHub repositories.
+The list of microservices can on the main readme clicking [here](#project-component-repositories)).
 If you have not modified the default values for each of the microservices, these urls should be:

 ```
 http://localhost:8081/appetizers